honzi/OS/README.md

-Beginnings of a custom OS, written in assembly.

-Currently written in NASM assembly for x86 PCs, based off code from http://mikeos.berlios.de/write-your-own-os.html.
+A custom OS, probably maybe written in NASM assembly for x86 PCs.

+Set it up with these commands...

+    nasm -f bin kernel.asm -o os.bin
+    dd if=os.bin of=os.img bs=512 count=1

+...and run it using your favorite virtual machine software.